jodastephen/railmodel/CR2-Streatham-SWLondon.md

 * WIM Wimbledon
 * ZFD Farringdon

-Feel free to send a pull request for errors and enhancments!.
+Feel free to send a pull request for errors and enhancments!